ksopyla/pytorch_neural_networks/README.md

 # Pytorch neural networks tutorial

-This repository contains easy to follow Pytorch tutorial for beginners and intermidate studends.
+This repository contains easy to follow Pytorch tutorial for beginners and intermediate students.
 The goal is to  introduce you to pytorch on practical examples.
 I hope that it will help you to start your journey with neural networks.

 There are few popular neural network architecture which I teach on workshops or bootcamps like: feedforward, convolutional and recurrent.